RalphHightower/blog/_posts/2025/08/2025-08-29-CDCSeniorLeadershipResignAfterDirectorFired.md

 [Susan Monarez, director of the Centers of Disease Control and Prevention](https://www.msnbc.com/rachel-maddow-show/maddowblog/susan-monarez-cdc-centers-disease-control-rcna227627) for just shy of a month, was [reportedly](https://www.nytimes.com/2025/08/27/health/cdc-monarez-kennedy-vaccines.html) called in to meet with [Health and Human Services](https://www.hhs.gov/) [Secretary Robert F. Kennedy Jr](https://www.hhs.gov/about/leadership/robert-kennedy.html) on Monday and pledge her support for pulling back approvals for Covid vaccines.
 When she declined, reportedly saying that she needed to confer with her senior staff, [Kennedy](https://www.hhs.gov/about/leadership/robert-kennedy.html) ordered her to fire her senior staff and when she refused that and enlisted the help of [Bill Cassidy](https://www.cassidy.senate.gov/), the Republican chair of the [Senate](,https://www.senate.gov/) [health committee](http://www.help.senate.gov/), [Kennedy](https://www.hhs.gov/about/leadership/robert-kennedy.html) asked for her resignation.

 > *We’re going to be sicker as a country, not as effective, waste resources.
 And for what?
-I don’t understand.”* </></>Senior public health official
+I don’t understand.”* <br /><br />Senior public health official

 By Wednesday afternoon, the [HHS](https://www.hhs.gov/)' official X account was saying she [was out](https://x.com/[HHS](https://www.hhs.gov/)Gov/status/1960818490614415869), and a lawyer hired by Monarez [was saying](https://x.com/MarkSZaidEsq/status/1960844109935206671) no, she had not and would not resign.
 A [White House](https://www.whitehouse.gov/) spokesman weighed in that evening [saying](https://nypost.com/2025/08/27/us-news/cdc-director-susan-monarez-departs-agency-less-than-a-month-after-being-sworn-in/) yes, actually, she was fired, but early Thursday, [Monarez’s lawyers said](https://x.com/MarkSZaidEsq/status/1960914637219893636) that the “legally deficient” firing had not come from the [president](https://www.whitehouse.gov/) himself and so she was still [CDC](https://www.cdc.gov/) director.
 And the [Senate](https://www.senate.gov/) [health committee](http://www.help.senate.gov/) is looking into it, [Cassidy posted](https://x.com/SenBillCassidy](https://www.cassidy.senate.gov/)/status/1960895774079799344).